adityavelusamy/adityavelusamy/README.md

 * Javascript
 * Python
 ## Projects
-* I worked on the React frontend and Node.js backend for this project which took a text prompt which used Stable Diffusion to generate and image, then minting a NFT; https://github.com/organization-x/incubator-text-to-nft
+* I worked on the React frontend and Node.js backend for this project which took a text prompt which used Stable Diffusion to generate an image, then minting a NFT; https://github.com/organization-x/incubator-text-to-nft

 ## What I'm learning
 * MongoDB